 My name is Teije Wijnterp, which in 1988 I started to list as simly ‘Teye’, because that was much easier on the tongue in different languages, first on my 1988 Flamenco Guitar Solo-LP still with my last name listed too, but on the CD re-issues – and from then on – I was already simply ‘Teye’: That’s how I recorded with Joe Ely, and that’s how I started making my guitars.
+Now that I’m no longer with the company that now owns the trademark to ‘Teye’, I’ve gone back to being ‘Teije’.

 Born of Viking origins in the Netherlands, I was fascinated, nay obsessed with guitars.
 I started on the family piano at age 4, then finally was allowed a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.